-Does my council contribute?
+Does my employer contribute?

-Your council currently pays the balance of the cost of providing your LGPS benefits.
-Every three years an independent review is undertaken to calculate how much your council should contribute to the Scheme.
+Your employer currently pays the balance of the cost of providing your LGPS benefits.
+Every three years an independent review is undertaken to calculate how much your employer should contribute to the Scheme.

 Is there flexibility to pay less in contributions?